Hurricane Preparation Checklist – the Final 48 Hours

 4. Provide alternate contact information to your customers – or let them know if you expect your primary contact methods to failover and/or to survive intact.

 5. Review your emergency communications plan.
 During an emergency, being able to efficiently communicate with staff, customers, authorities and the public can make a huge difference in regards to how well your business will be able to recover from the disaster.
 To better assure this efficiency, it is wise to encourage open communication amongst workers prior, during, and following an emergency situation.
-A good outline can be found in our blog here.

 6. Encourage all employees to arrange alternative means of transportation for traveling to and from work after the storm in case normal modes are interrupted.